 Mandated/Authorized Transportation Services:

 • Counties are responsible for two separate road systems, the County State Aid Highway System (CSAH) and the local county road system.
-The County State Aid Highway System is largely funded by the distribution of fuel tax, registration and vehicle sales tax revenues from the Highway User Tax Distribution Fund, while county road system is funded through property tax revenue, or local option sales and wheelage taxes.
+The County State Aid Highway System is largely funded by the distribution of fuel tax, registration and vehicle sales tax revenues from the Highway User Tax Distribution Fund, while county road system is funded through property tax revenue, or local option sales and wheelage taxes

 • The county must also maintain roads in municipalities of less than 5,000 residents.
-Counties all receive a portion of the County State Aid Highway fund to aid in their execution of this duty
+Counties all receive a portion of the County State Aid Highway fund to aid in their execution of this duty.

 • County governments may join a regional railroad authority, which may acquire, construct, develop, improve, expand, operate, and maintain railroads within its corporate boundaries, as well as raise funds by taxation and issuing bonds.
 The authority may not contribute more than 10% of the cost of a private company constructing a rail.